Fall Activities In NJ To Fill Your Bucket List This Season

 Raise a stein at Oktoberfest

-Find the best pumpkin in the patch at a local pumpkin farm like Demarest Farms.
+Find the best pumpkin in the patch at a local farm like Demarest Farms.
 Photo Credit: @laurendeckert

 Picking with your little pumpkin